 Paine’s religious views, not unlike his political views, are not especially original or subtle.
 They follow much of the deist writing of the late seventeenth and early eighteenth centuries.
 But, as with much Paine wrote, the bluntness and sweeping rhetoric that alienates the more philosophically inclined modern reader were an essential element in his success and his continuing importance.
 Paine spoke to ordinary people—and they read him in their thousands—indeed, he was often read aloud in public houses and coffee shops.
 He claimed no authority over them, but helped them to doubt those who did claim such authority, whether civil or religious, and he affirmed over and over again their right and responsibility to think for themselves and to reach their own judgment on matters.
 He did so at a time when the press had become capable of reaching even the poorest of society—when the Attorney General launched the prosecution of Rights of Man (1792) he distinguished between the first part, which was ‘ushered into the world under circumstances that led me to conceive that it would be confined to the judicious reader’, and the second part, which ‘with an industry incredible, it was either totally or partially thrust into the hands of all persons in this country, of subjects of every description…Gentlemen, to whom are those positions, that are contained in this book addressed…to the ignorant, to the credulous, to the desperate.’
 (State Trails v.
 22, 381–3).

 Paine was vehemently attacked in his own lifetime—if the scurrilous biography was not invented for him it certainly attained something of an art form in his depiction.
 He was outlawed in England, nearly lost his life in France, and was largely ostracized and excluded when he returned to America.
 A sizable collection of papers at his New Rochelle farm were destroyed in a fire, and his oeuvre remains contested, at least at the margins.
 Biographers have drawn heavily on early work by Moncure Conway, but while several new accounts appear each decade few add much to our knowledge.
-Serious analysis of his ideas is relatively rare, and tends to be more historically than philosophically orientated.
-In this sense, he remains on the edges of the cannon of political thought, easily dismissed by those who want more substantial philosophical fare, and subject to fits of enthusiasm by writers who are either insufficiently attuned to the complexities of the period or are simply uncritical.
+Serious analysis of his ideas is relatively rare, and tends to be more historically than philosophically orientated (although recent work by Robert Lamb does gives his ideas serious philosophical attention, and van Parijs’s work on Basic Income recognizes his importance).
+But until very recently he has remained on the edges of the canon of political thought, easily dismissed by those who want more substantial philosophical fare, and subject to fits of enthusiasm by writers who are either insufficiently attuned to the complexities of the period or are simply uncritical.
 Such an attitude does poor service to the history, to the ideas, or to the man.

 - American Philosophical Society, Philadelphia, Richard Gimbel Collection of Thomas Paine manuscripts